relvaner/actor4j-core/Readme.md

 // or
 UUID myActor = addChild( () -> new MyActor() );
 ```
 Actors must derive from the class `Actor` and implement the `receive` method.
 In the example below, `MyActor` waits for a message that contains a `String` and then outputs it via a logger.
 Subsequently, the message is sent back to the sender.
-When a different message is received, a warning (`unhandled (message)`) is output if `debugUnhandled` has been set in the actor system.
+When a different message is received, a warning (`unhandled (message)`) is outputted if `debugUnhandled` has been set in the actor system.
 ```java
 import actor4j.core.actors.Actor;
 import actor4j.core.messages.ActorMessage;